SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 The **View flow** screen consists of the following tabs:

-* **Summary:** Basic information about the flow and various statistics.
+* **Summary:** Provides basic information about the flow and various statistics.
-* **Flow:** A read-only view of the flow - to get an overview without pausing and editing the flow.
+* **Flow:** Offers a read-only view of the flow, allowing users to get an overview without pausing and editing the flow.
-* **Reports:** Charts with statistics for the flow.
-Used to monitor the flow's performance.
+* **Reports:** Displays charts with statistics for the flow, used to monitor its performance.
-* **Participants:** A list of all participants within the flow.
-Shows their email address, what company they belong to, when they enrolled, the current status, the current step, the last sending they received, the date for last sending, and the status on last sending.
+* **Participants:** Presents a list of all participants within the flow, showing their email address, company affiliation, enrollment date, current status, current step, last sending received, date of the last sending, and status of the last sending.
-* **Flow content:** Flow mailings and forms used by the flow.
+* **Flow Content:** Includes flow mailings and forms used by the flow.

 ## <a id="success" >Success criteria